Cannabis Cultivation in Atlantic Canada with a Global Perspective

-To date, Health Canada has issued 179 licenses to cannabis companies across Canada.
-More than 70 percent of those licenses have been issued to companies in either Ontario or BC which leaves approximately 50 percent of the population with little to no established local production.
+To date, Health Canada has issued 126 licenses to cannabis companies across Canada.
+The vast majority of those licenses have been issued to companies in either Ontario or British Columbia which leaves a large proportion of the population with little-to-no established local production.
 This leaves most of the country undersupplied and underrepresented in the Canadian cannabis market.

 In order to capitalize on these untapped markets, Biome Grow’s business model is centered around creating unique consumer, regional and B2B brands, products and services.
 These products and services are then delivered to consumers through decentralized operating and production assets, or wholly-owned subsidiaries, that are overseen by a centralized management team.
-Their business model is easily replicable and the company intends to take their model to each jurisdiction that they operate within.
+The company’s business model is easily replicable, and the company intends to take the model to each jurisdiction that the company operates within.

 Highland Grow Inc.